-After announcing last month that Media Elementary School will be closed for structural repairs in 2012-13, Rose Tree Media School District Superintendent James Wigo recommended to parents at a Monday night town hall meeting that the school district "aggressively go after a lease" for the use of Nativity BVM's facilities in the coming school year.
+After that will be closed for structural repairs in 2012-13, Rose Tree Media School District Superintendent James Wigo recommended to parents at a Monday night that the school district "aggressively go after a lease" for the use of 's facilities in the coming school year.

 Nativity BVM has not yet agreed to lease the facility, but at the request of the school district, did meet with RTMSD officials for a preliminary discussion of what a lease might mean for both parties, Wigo said.